dendibakh/perf-book/chapters/3-CPU-Microarchitecture/3-8 Modern CPU design.md

 In case of an L1 miss, the hardware initiates a query of the (private) L2 cache tags.
 While the L2 cache is being queried, a 64-byte wide fill buffer (FB) entry is allocated, which will keep the cache line once it arrives.
 The Golden Cove core has 16 fill buffers.
 As a way to lower the latency, a speculative query is sent to the L3 cache in parallel with the L2 cache lookup.
 Also, if two loads access the same cache line, they will hit the same FB.
 Such two loads will be "glued" together and only one memory request will be initiated.

 In case the L2 miss is confirmed, the load continues to wait for the results of the L3 cache, which incurs much higher latency.
-From that point, the request leaves the core and enters the *uncore*, the term you may frequently see in profiling tools.
+From that point, the request leaves the core and enters the *uncore*, the term you may sometimes see in profiling tools.
 The outstanding misses from the core are tracked in the Super Queue (SQ, not shown on the diagram), which can track up to 48 uncore requests.
 In a scenario of L3 miss, the processor begins to set up a memory access.
 Further details are beyond the scope of this chapter.

 When a store modifies a memory location, the processor needs to load the full cache line, change it, and then write it back to memory.
 If the address to write is not in the cache, it goes through a very similar mechanism as with loads to bring that data in.
 The store cannot be complete until the data is written to the cache hierarchy.